 See the MIT Student Health Plans web site for more information.

 It is especially important that all international students have adequate health insurance.
 Hospitalization is very expensive in the United States.
 If you are injured or become seriously ill you will incur major medical expenses, and international students are not eligible for assistance from the U.S. government.
 Furthermore, Massachusetts law requires all full-time students to have hospital insurance that meets specified minimum standards.
-Since MIT offers a Student Health Insurance Plan with coverage that exceeds these standards, all regular and special students registered with 27 or more units will be automatically enrolled in and billed for individual membership in the MIT Student Extended Insurance Plan.
-Students who have comparable health and hospital insurance may be able to waive the MIT insurance if the insurance meets two important requirements: 1) coverage must meet the Massachusetts minimum standards, and 2) the insurance must cover you while you are in the U.S. Please contact the Student Health Plans Office to obtain more information about the Massachusetts minimum standards.
+Since MIT offers a Student Health Insurance Plan with coverage that exceeds these standards, all regular and special students registered with 27 or more units will be automatically enrolled in and billed for individual membership in the MIT Student Health Insurance Plan.
+Students who have comparable health and hospital insurance may be able to waive the MIT insurance if the insurance meets two important requirements: 1) coverage must meet the Massachusetts minimum standards, and 2) the insurance must cover you while you are in the U.S. Please contact the Student Insurance Office to obtain more information about the Massachusetts minimum standards.

 If you want to waive the mandatory MIT insurance, you need to complete the Waiver Request Form and return it to the Student Insurance Office.
 The request should be received by the Student Insurance Office by August 1 for the Fall term and by January 2 for the Spring term.
 It is important to submit your Waiver Request Form on time.
 If a Waiver Request Form is submitted late, you will be billed for the time during which you were enrolled in the MIT insurance.